NissesSenap/dotfiles/README.md

 ## TODO

-- Enable me to run sudo without password
+- Turn stuff in to ansible when reasonable
+- Auto install vscode extensions

 ### Applications